Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-21. If you think that you need some changes, to the design of the Form, then you may do it and save and close the Form with the name FormA1.
+21. If you prefer some changes to the design of the Form, implement them, save and close the Form with the name FormA1.

 22. Right-click on FormA1 and select Copy from the Context Menu.